Vonage-Community/video-api-web-samples/Archiving/README.md

-OpenTok.js Archiving Sample
+Vonage Video Archiving Sample
 ===========================

-This sample application shows how to record an OpenTok session.
+This sample application shows how to record an Vonage Video session.

 ## Demo